Passport as a foundation of discrimination

 Propiska [registration in the birth town]

 Two stamps in the passport that have destroyed too many lives.
-This one is another embarrassing practice that forced one to live and die in the same place they were born in.
+This one is yet another practice that forced one to live and die in the same place they were born in.
 Propiska as a Soviet-legacy continues to restrict people's ability to travel within their own state, to buy property or get employed outside of their place of registry.
 Sure, you can do things informally, but that puts you in all sorts of vulnerable positions, be it lack of property rights, lack of employee rights, or the need to return to your birthplace to receive any state services.
-Furthermore, the COVID-19 pandemic revealed another absurdity linked to propiska, when people were forced to travel back to their birthplaces for lockdown, regardless of the fact whether or not they had anyone or anything resembling home there.
+Furthermore, the COVID-19 pandemic revealed an absurd function of propiska, when people were forced to travel back to their birthplaces for lockdown, regardless of the fact whether or not they had anyone or anything resembling home there.

 One might ask, why not just de-register and re-register in the new place.
-This question is best answered through Marie Antoinette analogy - "you have no bread to eat?
-Then why don't you eat cake instead?!"
+This question is best answered through an analogy of Marie Antoinette's legendary "let them eat cake" statement.
 If only thing were that easy...